-In other news, here’s a smattering of this and that’s that caught my eye this week:
+In other news, here’s what caught my interest this week:

 Wherever you go this weekend, whatever you do, and whomever you do it with, may it be grand!